MrPowers/mrpowers-benchmarks/README.md

 Accurate benchmarks are even harder when comparing different technologies.
 Certain frameworks will perform better with different files sizes and file formats.
 This benchmarking analysis tries to give a fair representation on the range of outcomes that are possible given the most impactful inputs.

 The benchmarks presented in this repo should not be interpreted as definitive results.
-They're runtimes for specific data tasks, on one type of hardware, with a specific set of version dependencies.
+They're runtimes for specific data tasks, on one type of hardware, with a specific set of software versions.
 The code isn't necessarily optimized (we accept community contributions to restructure code).

 The data community should find these benchmarks valuable, caveats aside.

 ## Why benchmarks are important

-Suppose you'd like to find the quickest way to join a 2GB CSV file with a 1 GB Parquet file on your local machine.
+Suppose you'd like to find the quickest way to join a 2GB CSV file with a 1GB Parquet file on your local machine.

 You may not want to perform an exhaustive analysis yourself.
 You'll probably find it easier to look up some benchmarks and make and informed decision on the best alternative.

 Trying out 10 different options that require figuring out how to use various different programming languages isn't realistic.
 Benchmarks serve to guide users to good options for their uses cases, keeping in mind their time constraints.

 Benchmarks can be harmful when they're biased or improperly structured and give misleading conclusions.
-You don't want to intentionally or unintentionally misguide readers and towards suboptimal technology choices.
+Benchmarks should not intentionally or unintentionally misguide readers and towards suboptimal technology choices.

+Benchmarks should also pave the way for revolutionary technologies to gain adoption.
+When a new query engine figures out how to process data in a faster, more reliable manner, they should be able to quantify improvements to users via benchmarks.
+This helps drive adoption.

-## Limitations of h2o benchmarks
+## h2o benchmark methodology

 The h2o benchmarks have certain limitations, as do all benchmarks.